crate/crate/blackbox/docs/admin/monitoring.rst

 Enable the Enterprise License
 -----------------------------

-You can enable the :ref:`conf-node-enterprise-license` via the CrateDB configuration file.
+You can enable the :ref:`conf-node-license` via the CrateDB configuration file.

 Enable Collecting Stats
 -----------------------